 For a city of over three-million, Guiyang is a pretty down-to-earth place.
 In the grand scope of China’s huge population, this is the equivalent of a midsize mountain town, filled with content citizens enjoying their easy access to the great outdoors.
 Indeed, Guiyang’s greatest asset are its surrounds: limestone karst formations, caves, and rivers make it a great landscape for adventure on any level.
+Discover the wonders of Guiyang, China travel below.

 In nearby Tianhetan, you can explore by boat, navigating canals and flooded caves with your private guide.
 China’s “Grand Canyon” is also in this region, formed by the regional karsts and teeming with waterfalls.
 The city makes the most of its pleasant climate and beautiful surroundings as well, with plenty of civic parks to get a glimpse of local life.